netgen-layouts/layouts-docs/overview/architecture.rst

 ============

 Netgen Layouts is a Symfony based application.
-It can be installed on top of existing Symfony based apps like eZ Platform, Sylius or any other Symfony full-stack application (based on website skeleton).
+It can be installed on top of existing Symfony based apps like Ibexa CMS, Sylius or any other Symfony full-stack application (based on website skeleton).
 It can be a standalone Symfony app querying the Backend data via REST or SOAP.
 Making new integrations is easy for any Symfony/PHP developer.